-Not only that, but they can create emotional baggage and let me say unnecessary emotional baggage.
-So as a result of disagreeing about how long little Princess Daughter should be on punishment, now mom and dad are not speaking for days.
-Or since the team couldn't agree, now's there's a feeling of disloyalty and amongst what used to be a strong cohesive team.
+Not only that, but these types of issues can and will create unnecessary, emotional baggage.
+So as a result of disagreeing about how long little Princess Daughter should be on punishment, now mom and dad are not on speaking terms.
+Or since the team couldn't agree, now's there's a feeling of disloyalty among what used to be a strong cohesive team.
 Just that quickly, something has divided what should be united.

-In retrospect, you have to ask yourself was it worth it?
-Did the time that you lose not speaking, interacting, bonding with the one that you love, was the infraction worth the consequence?
-Did the time you spend not speaking to your peers and distrusting them produce any positive results?
+In retrospect, you have to ask yourself was it worth it.
+Was the argument really worth losing out on time that could have been used to interact and bond with the one you love?
+Did the time you spent working in a tension filled environment and distrusting your peers produce any positive results?
+More than likely not.

 It is important that we learn how to disagree so that unity isn't impacted.

 - Always address issues and not the individual.
 Meaning, discuss the situation in a constructive format that will not put the others in a defensive mode.

 - Listen to their point of view.
 Really listen to what they are saying and try to understand their perspective.
 Having an open mind will assist with that.

 - Write down the pros and cons of each perspective so that the resolve can be as objective as possible.